umbobabo/component-win-navigation/README.md

 ### Fix

+- [ ] Define working anchors for categories and subcategories that are used with JavaScript and without.
 - [ ] [NPM or eslint need to fix a bug with estraverse not being installed.
 Until then we need to install it manually.](https://github.com/EconomistDigitalSolutions/fe-component-devpack/issues/18#issuecomment-142613986)